 Cruise Nights in Downtown Lombard are always a fun time for visitors and neighbors.
 Bring the family out to see some cruisin' classics and then rock the night away with some of the area's favorite musical acts.
 Experience unique classic cars and live musical performances at this Lombard tradition.
 Celebrate the 17th year of Cruise Nights with Lombard in 2015!

 Long Grove's Fall Annual Apple Festival

-Al Sear Jazz Festival
+Al Sears Jazz Festival

 Sangamon River Music Festival

 Enjoy local music along with three national headliners featuring 80's Rock, Christian Rock and a Country Artist, carnival rides, Crafter's Village and street vendors, beer tent, parade and much more!
 Bring a blanket or lawn chair and claim a spot in front of the stage and enjoy your favorite music with your family and friends.